General Overview

 Blowdown System

-The blowdown system removes suspended solids and sludge from the boiler water in order to preserve the operation and efficiency of the steam plant components.
-An integrated blowdown system reduces unnecessary blowdown by monitoring water quality and allows for heat recovery from the blowdown water to pre-heat the feedwater, generates service hot water or other applications.
+The blowdown system removes suspended solids and sludge from the boiler water to maintain the operation and efficiency of steam plant components.
+An integrated blowdown system minimizes unnecessary blowdown by monitoring water quality and allows heat recovery from the blowdown water to preheat feedwater, generate service hot water, or support other applications.

 Evaluation of Energy Consumption

-The total energy consumption of a steam plant is the sum of the energy consumption of the components of each system: the fuel usage consumed by the boiler to satisfy the heating load of the building, and the electricity required by the burner fan motor, condensate pump and feedwater pump.
-Table 1 provides a summary of system component measurements and values needed to quantify the annual energy consumption and operating characteristics of the steam plant.
+The total energy consumption of a steam plant is the sum of the energy used by its individual components.
+This includes the fuel consumed by the boiler to meet the building’s heating load and the electricity required to operate the burner fan motor, condensate pump, and feedwater pump.
+Table 1 summarizes the system component measurements and values needed to quantify the annual energy consumption and operating characteristics of the steam plant.

 Steam plant electricity consumption (kWh) |